 Commencement/Completion (please note the service does not relate to a Building Warrant)

 If you wish to comment on a live application then you can do this via our online planning system. (registration required).

 Fife Council is aiming to significantly reduce its carbon footprint.
 For Planning Services, this will mean that fewer sites will be visited by staff in order to reduce the carbon impacts associated with business travel.
 Site visits will only be undertaken where it is considered essential, and where visits are carried out the case officer will travel to the site using an electric vehicle where possible.

-We have currently suspended site visits.
-However, your case officer will work with you to work through alternative ways of obtaining the information that we need to deal with your application.
-It is helpful to provide photographs of the site and surrounding area so that applications can continue to be assessed and determined.
+The case officer will work with you to work through alternative ways of obtaining the information that we need to deal with your application.
+It would be helpful to submit photographs of the site and surrounding area in your application submission so that applications can continue to be assessed and determined.

 Complaints about a breach of planning control

-We will continue to handle enforcement complaints.
-Given the current situation we will only visit sites for urgent cases.
 Further guidance on our enforcement processes can be found in our Enforcement Charter In light of this, we ask you to provide as much information as possible when reporting breaches of planning control.
 All breaches must be reported via our online form (registration required).